akaashvaa/uvault-client/README.md

 4. Configure Clerk for authentication and integrate it into your application.
 5. Start the server and launch the application in your web browser.
 6. Begin adding your favorite blog URLs and titles!

-## Contributing

-If you'd like to contribute to uvault, feel free to submit a pull request.
-Contributions are welcome and appreciated!

 ## License